Experimental range expansion of the common duckweed (Lemna spp.)

 Understanding the movement of species geographical ranges is a fundamental goal of ecology and is of urgent importance given rapid global change.
-The expansion of species ranges (due to climate-driven range shifts or the introduction of non-native species) can lead to unique evolutionary changes in range-edge populations, and these evolutionary changes may in turn shape the dynamics of range expansion through eco-evolutionary feedbacks.
+The expansion of species ranges (due to climate-driven range shifts or the introduction of new species) can lead to unique evolutionary changes in range-edge populations, and these evolutionary changes may in turn shape the dynamics of range expansion through eco-evolutionary feedbacks.
 Understanding future changes to species distributions therefore requires predictive frameworks and experimental tests of the eco-evolutionary dynamics of range expansion (see Usui et al. 2023 Trends Ecol.
-Evol. and Miller et al. 2020 Ecol. for our perspective pieces).
+Evol. and Miller et al. 2020 Ecol. for perspective pieces).

-I am currently using an experimental evolution approach with duckweed communities (a freshwater angiosperm) to test theories on how rapid eco-evolutionary interactions alter the dynamics of range expansion (Usui & Angert 2024 Ecol.
-Lett.).
-I use both rigorous field experiments and high-throughput experimental landscapes in which I can track the ecological and evolutionary dynamics of populations and species moving across space and in real-time.
-Some of my current projects explore: 1) how environmental variation in space and time influences the predictability of range expansions; 2) how species interactions (e.g., competition and mutualisms) and co-evolution alters the dynamics of range expanding communities; and 3) the role of epigenetic mechanisms in mediating adaptive plasticity and colonization for clonal and invasive duckweeds.
+Some of my current interests are: 1) how environmental variation in space and time influences the predictability of population spread; 2) how species interactions (from competition to mutualisms) and co-evolution alters the dynamics of range expanding communities; and 3) the role of epigenetic mechanisms in mediating adaptive plasticity and colonization for clonal and invasive duckweeds.

 Adaptation to warming within ecological communities